 Use the same types of baits for still fishing.
-Some shore and boat anglers suspend the bait beneath a bobber when the fish are still running shallow.
+Often, shore and boat anglers suspend the bait several feet beneath a bobber when the fish are still running shallow enough.

 Find more places to go salmon fishing in Washington and also pick up some tips to catch more salmon in our simple how-to fishing guide.